-Records of information and documentation pertaining to the construction and operation of nuclear power plants are regulated in KTA rule 1404 "Documentation During the Construction and Operation of Nuclear Power Plants" (cf. the list of KTA rules in the Appendix).
+Keeping of Records of Information Pertaining to Construction and Operation tion of Nuclear Power Plants" (cf. the list of KTA rules in the Appendix).
 The need for all relevant documentation to be kept available is derived from criterion 2.1 of the Safety Criteria [3-1] which stipulates that all documentation necessary for quality assessment must be kept available.
 This requirement is specified in KTA rule 1404: